araa-no/allmenningen/README.md

-# araa.no
+# allmenningen.no

-Hugo website for araa.no
+Hugo website for the magazine website allmenningen.no